cafe01/system_bus.dart/README.md

 Each SystemBus instance acts as a scope for a group of peers, providing message routing without any knowledge of the peers themselves.
 This peer-agnostic approach makes it suitable for various communication scenarios.

+### Design Philosophy

+SystemBus is designed to be both peer and protocol agnostic.
+The bus itself is essentially a packet router that only cares about the `host` and `port` components of the URI for routing messages to the correct listeners.
+This design allows for:

+1. **Custom Protocol Creation**: Create domain-specific protocols by defining custom verb enums and URI patterns
+2. **Flexible Command Structure**: Each "command" is simply a combination of `VERB + URI + PAYLOAD`
+3. **Protocol Independence**: The bus doesn't enforce any specific protocol semantics beyond basic routing

+This approach means you can model any kind of communication pattern or domain-specific protocol on top of the basic routing infrastructure, from REST-like APIs to custom device control protocols.

 ## Features

 - **URI-based addressing**: Route messages using standard URI format (`scheme://host:port/path?query`)
+- **Protocol-agnostic design**: Define custom verbs and semantics for your specific use case
 - **Stream-based API**: Bind listeners to specific URI patterns and receive messages as streams
 - **Direct response channels**: Built-in support for request/response patterns
 - **Lightweight**: Minimal dependencies and overhead